Skip to content

 Natural Choice vs Alabaster – Are They Warm or Cool?

-Because Natural Choice and Alabaster are in the mustard range, they are warm colors.
+Because Natural Choice and Alabaster are in the mustard area of the color wheel, they are warm colors.

 Sometimes less saturated whites in the orange and red range can look pretty neutral, or even gray, but I think both of these do read warm.